danny05158/My_Website/content/author/admin/_index.md

 +++

-After spending a few years in software technical support, I decided to pursue my passion in software development and attend Fullstack Academy of Code.
+I am fullstack software developer who enjoys collaboration, problem solving and learning new technologies.
+After spending a few years in software technical support, I decided to pursue my passion in software development and attend Fullstack Academy.

-I first got introduced to programming while at University where I quickly fell in love with solving algorithm problems and learning new technologies.
-I am interested in learning new technologies at a fast pace and use that knowledge to make a positive impact and contribute to a meaningful team.
+I first was introduced to programming while at college where I learned computer science fundementals and enjoyed solving algorithm and logic problems.
+I am interested in continuing to learn new technology and frameworks and use this knowledge to contribute to a meaningful team.